Kwabena Duffour sues BoG over uniBank license revocation

 “The purported downgrading of the financial position of uniBank by the defendant (BoG) was, in significant part, due to the defendant’s unreasonable and unjustifiable impairing even government and quasi-government exposures to uniBank, including validated payment certificates issued to contractors by

 Management of the bank, it said, expressed their dissatisfaction

 The BoG, it added, rather released a press statement on March 20, 2018, and announced that it had appointed an official Administrator for uniBank

 ‘Money owed by government’

 According to the plaintiffs, the government’s indebtedness to uniBank was communicated to the Minister of Finance by the administrator on June 22, 2018.

-“The Official Administrator notified the Minister of Finance of ‘overdue amounts from Government and Government – related activities “totaling Gh¢ 868,973,599 as at May 31, and requested settlements of these amounts,” they said.
+“The Official Administrator notified the Minister of Finance of ‘overdue amounts from Government and Government – related activities “totaling Gh¢ 868,973,599 as at May 31,

 The plaintiff averred that the government had an obligation to settle the debt and that, payment of the debt would “have a positive effect on the capital and balance sheet of uniBank.’’